 What Are My Options to Apply Onshore Visa if I’ve Overstayed My Visa?

 Your visa options for Australia all depend on whether or not you have been refused a further visa since your arrival in Australia and the amount of time you have overstayed your visa illegally.

-To be eligible to apply for a Partner visa, you need to be in a de facto relationship or married to your partner at the time you apply for the visa.
+To be eligible to apply for a Partner visa when you have overstayed your visa, you need to be in a de facto relationship or married to your partner at the time you apply for the visa.